The two-weight inequality for the Hilbert transform with general measures

-To complete the estimation of the local part, and thereby of the Hilbert transform altogether, we only need to add the following upper bound for $\operatorname{size}(\mathscr{Q})$.
+and the following upper bound for $\operatorname{size}(\mathscr{Q})$.
 It is here that Lacey uses his third condition from the definition of admissibility, which is here replaced by an application of our stopping condition \eqref{eq:energyStop}.

 \begin{lemma} For the particular collection $\mathscr{Q}$ in \eqref{eq:particularQ}, we have

 \end{lemma}

 \begin{proof} Note that